celati-netdis/celati-netdis.github.io/README.md

 $ gem install jekyll
 ```

-In case you don't have the `bundler` gem installed already, you can install it as follows:
+If you don't have the `bundler` gem installed, you can install it this way:

 ```bash
 $ gem install bundler